WSWUP/cloud-free-scene-counts/EXAMPLE.md

 ## Sort Cloudy Landsat Quicklooks

-Try moving the 2000_288_LT05 quicklook image from the "p043r030\2000" folder into the "p043r030\2000\cloudy" folder and rerun the make_quicklook_lists.py script.
+Try moving the 20001014_288_LT05 quicklook image from the "p043r030\2000" folder into the "p043r030\2000\cloudy" folder and rerun the make_quicklook_lists.py script.
 Notice that the count for Oct., 2000 has gone from 4 to 3, and the product ID LT05_043030_20001014 has moved from clear_list.txt file to the skip_list.txt.

-The scene count file should look identical to the following:
+The updated scene count file should look identical to the following:
 ```
 PATH_ROW,YEAR,JAN,FEB,MAR,APR,MAY,JUN,JUL,AUG,SEP,OCT,NOV,DEC
 p043r030,2000,2,3,4,3,3,2,3,4,4,3,2,3